UwaoEvan/survey/frontend/README.md

 ## Tech Stack

 1. **Next.js** - This is a full-fledged framework for reactjs.
 With batteries-included in terms of built-in features such as routing, data-fetching and image optimization.
-This came in handy as this application had dynamic routes for the chat history sections to render to the ui.
 The in-built backend api allowed for seemless intergration of the backend service with the UI.
 2. **Tailwind CSS** - This is a utility-first css framework i used to style my markup.
 The choice was informed by a ton of advantages that are included.
 There's no need of creating separate files for styling-this saved me time!
 Tailwind also takes the mobile-first approach, and throwing afew utility classes handles components' responsiveness.
 3. **Typescript** - Offered type safety by preventing errors at runtime caused by unexpected types.
 4. **Redux** - This is a library that allowed me to manage the app-wide state of the application in a centralized way.
 It allowed me to pass data through the component tree without having to pass props down manually at every level.